 Special Workshop Sessions

-A special collaboration between Hudson Institute, Middle East Policy Group and The American University of Kurdistan.
+A special collaboration between Oxford University’s OxGaps Institute, King’s College London, Middle East Policy Group and The American University of Kurdistan.

-A special collaboration between United States Institute for Peace, Middle East Policy Group and the American University of Kurdistan
+A special collaboration between Oxford University’s OxGaps Institute, Middle East Policy Group, and The American University of Kurdistan